Our recently acquired tree frog is in rare voice this evening.

 It’s a four-syllable chant;

-- The parted lips close, turning the “O” to an “M-M-M-M-M.” It roils and is eternal until;
+- The parted lips close, turning the “O” to an “M-M-M-M-M.” It roils and rolls and rumbles and is eternal until;

 - The air is gone.
-The aspirant, the “O”, and the “M” are gone into silence.
+The aspirant, the “O”, and the “M” skirl into silence.
+You can almost see them as they go.
 The silence is the final syllable.
 The silence is the final……

 - It begins again and again……